29 Aug The Beheading of Saint John the Baptist

 From Macherontis, beyond the Jordan, where their master had suffered martyrdom, Saint John’s disciples carried his body to Samaria, out of the territory of Antipas; it was necessary to save it from the profanations of Herodias, who had not spared his august head.
 The wretched woman did not think her vengeance complete, till she had pierced with a hairpin the tongue that had not feared to utter her shame.
 In the reign of Julian the Apostate, the pagans wished to complete the work of Herodias by opening the Saint’s tomb at Samaria, in order to burn and scatter his remains.
 But the empty sepulcher continued to be a terror to the demons, as Saint Paula attested with deep emotion a few years later.
 Moreover, some of the precious relics were saved, and dispersed throughout the East.
 Later on, especially at the time of the Crusades, they were brought into the West, where many churches glory in possessing them.
 (2, 5)

-Image: The Beheading of Saint John the Baptist, artist: Caravaggio, circa 1608.
+Image: Crop of The Beheading of Saint John the Baptist, artist: Caravaggio, circa 1608.
 (7)